chrisjonesonline/notes/README.md

 - **robots.txt + meta tags** — Prevents search engine indexing
 - **Input validation & output encoding** — Prevents malformed input and reduces injection and abuse risks
 - **Secure PHP config** — Disables error reporting in production; serves all assets locally

+### Self-Hosting (Easy)
+1. Put the files in your website directory
+2. Create a `storage/notes/` folder outside your website directory and make sure the server can read and write to it
+3. Change `$baseUrl` to your domain name in `index.php`
+4. Turn on HTTPS (so your site is secure)
+5. Done

 **Try it:** [https://notes.chrisjones.online](https://notes.chrisjones.online)